A3 Team

 Executive Director

 Jayne Thompson Nolan grew up in Pinedale, Wyoming near the base of the Wind River Mountains with both parents actively involved in the ski industry.
-As a teenager, Jayne pursued her passion for skiing and environmental science, presenting a research paper at the 2006 ISSW in Telluride.
+From a young age, Jayne pursued her passion for skiing and environmental science, presenting a research paper at the 2006 ISSW in Telluride.
 After graduating from Pennsylvania State University with a degree in Agricultural Science and minors in Environmental Inquiry and Leadership Development, Jayne moved back to the West to spend a season skiing at Alta.
 She then migrated to Denver, where she worked for the Colorado Cattlemen's Agricultural Land Trust, eventually becoming the Director of External Relations, until 2021.
 Today, Jayne and her ski photographer husband Max spend as much time as possible on ski slopes and singletrack.

 Jen Reddy